leegross/meng-working/README.md

 TouchControllerActivity is the controller of the project and is where the drone wrapper and the surfaceview are instantiated

-MyGLSurfaceView handles all of the touch gestures and it also instantiates the renderer
+MyGLSurfaceView handles all of the touch gestures and it also instantiates the renderer.
+For a more detailed description of the computations and their derivations, refer to the appendix section in the thesis (Multi-Touch Through-the-Lens Drone Control)

 MyGLRenderer creates the openGL world and also represents the projector and camera (which represent the location/orientation of the drone and the current view)